mtlynch/mtlynch.io/_posts/2018-10-05-good-developers-bad-tests.md

   self.assertEqual(150.0, initial_score)
 ```

-All I did was inline the code that was previously in `setUp` but it made a world of difference.
+All I did was inline the code from the `setUp` method, but it made a world of difference.
 Now, everything the reader needs is right there in the test.
 It also has a clear structure of [arrange, act, assert](http://wiki.c2.com/?ArrangeActAssert), making it easier for anyone familiar with that pattern to understand.

 **The reader should understand a test function without reading any code outside the function body.**
 {: .notice--info}

+# Dare to violate DRY

-My experienced readers may think, "That's all well and good for a single test.
+My experienced readers may think, "Inlining the setup code is all well and good for a single test.
 But what happens if you have many tests?
-Won't you end up duplicating the setup code?"
+Won't you end up duplicating that code every time?"

 Prepare yourself, because you'll likely find my answer shocking: I'm about to advocate [copy/paste programming](https://en.wikipedia.org/wiki/Copy_and_paste_programming).

-# Dare to violate DRY

-Here's another test of the `get_score` function I tested above:
+Here's another test of the `AccountManager` class I tested above:

 ```python
 def test_increase_score(self):